Watford 2-4 Manchester United

 But United's tally of 32 points after 14 games is their best since the 2012-13 season, Sir Alex's Ferguson's last in charge and their most recent championship triumph.

-Current manager Jose Mourinho is often criticised by supporters for his cautious approach, with Old Trafford legend Eric Cantona weighing into the debate this week by saying he prefers the "attacking football that Guardiola plays".
+Current boss Mourinho is often criticised by supporters for his cautious approach, with Old Trafford legend Eric Cantona weighing into the debate this week by saying he prefers the "attacking football that Guardiola plays".

 He started with three at the back against the Hornets, which included Marcos Rojo's first appearance since April because of a knee injury, and was vindicated by some clinical finishing.